Card Issuer

 IndusInd Bank:

 IndusInd Bank is headquartered in Mumbai and was inaugurated in April 1994 by Manmohan Singh, then Finance Minister of India.
-The bank’s name takes inspiration from the Indus Valley Civilization and it is among the best private sector banks of India.
-As of June 2023, the bank has almost 24 Lakhs credit cards in the country.
-The issuer has more than 15 cards in its portfolio with the Pioneer Heritage and Indulge credit card being the most premium variants.
+The Indus Valley Civilization inspires the bank’s name, and it is among the best private-sector banks in India.
+As of January 2024, the bank has more than 27 lakh credit cards in the country.
+The issuer has more than 15 cards in its portfolio, with the Pioneer Heritage and Indulge credit cards being the most premium variants.
 Other popular cards include Celesta, EazyDiner IndusInd Bank card, Club Vistara IndusInd Bank Explorer card, and more.
+The bank has also launched a virtual credit card in 2023 – IndusInd Bank ePay Amex Credit Card.

 Kotak Mahindra Bank: